-Establishes the Provincial Health Officer for BC.
-This comprehensive Act provides the authority for all matters pertaining to public health and disease prevention within the province and establishes a framework to maintain public health by preventing and removing a broad range of health hazards.
-This Act lays out standards for a variety of infrastructures, facilities and activities that may pose a risk to public health (e.g., drinking water systems, sewage disposal, food services and commercial pools).
-Local and regional boards of health and Environmental Health Officers (EHO) are responsible for ensuring inspection and enforcement of Public Health Act.
-MHO and EHO have significant powers under the Public Health Act to protect the health of the public.
+Provides the authority for all matters pertaining to public health and disease prevention within the province and establishes a framework to maintain public health by preventing and removing a broad range of health hazards.
+The Act lays out standards for a variety of infrastructures, facilities and activities that may pose a risk to public health (e.g., drinking water systems, sewage disposal, food services and commercial pools).